 Testing LDS Prophets

-Upon finding oneself challenged to accept the claims of Mormonism, Latter-day Saints (LDS) often pressure investigators to follow the admonition in the Book of Mormon to: “Ask God, the Eternal Father, in the name of Christ, if these things are not true; and if ye shall ask with a sincere heart…he will manifest the truth of it unto you.…”—Moroni 10:4 But are feelings a reliable way to determine truth?
-The Bible admonishes us to “test” the spirits—not “feel” the spirits—to see if they are of God.
+Upon conversing with non-Mormon people, Latter-day Saints (LDS) often pressure investigators to follow the admonition in the Book of Mormon to: “Ask God, the Eternal Father, in the name of Christ, if these things are not true; and if ye shall ask with a sincere heart … he will manifest the truth of it unto you.”
+(Moroni 10:4).
+But are feelings a reliable way to determine truth?
+The Bible admonishes us to “test” the spirits — not “feel” the spirits — to see if they are of God.

 Just as many “false prophets” have gone out into the world, so many false spirits (demons) have gone out into the world, and it is a known fact that Satan and his demons influence through feelings.